robensolivier/RocketDeliveryBackend/README.md

 - Ex: You have a table named "students" and a table named "classes."
 Each student can be enrolled in multiple classes, and each class can have multiple students enrolled.
 To create a many-to-many relationship between the two tables, you can create a third table named "enrollments" that includes foreign keys from both the "students" and "classes" tables.
 The "enrollments" table can store information about each student's enrollment in each class.

 # Identify a pair of tables that have a many-to-one relationship.
+ Employee to Addresses
 # Identify a pair of tables that have a one-to-one relationship.
+user to employee
 # Identify a many-to-many relationship in the diagram.
+restaurant to orders and products